crubio/surfe-diem-api/README.md

 ## 🚀 Deployment

-### Render (Production)
+### Production Deployment
+The API can be deployed to any cloud platform that supports Python applications:
+- **Heroku**: Uses the included Procfile
-The API is deployed on Render with automatic deployments from GitHub:
+- **Render**: Supports automatic deployments from GitHub
-1. Push changes to the main branch
-2. Render automatically deploys the updated code
+- **Railway**: Compatible with Python web services
+- **Docker**: Containerized deployment option

-3. The API runs on port 5000 as configured in the Procfile
+The API runs on port 5000 by default, but can be configured via the `PORT` environment variable.

 ### Docker